psiphp/view/docs/index.rst

 ====

 The view component is a simple object-based "view" system.
-It is roughly analagous to a more-specific implementation of the controller and view of an MVC framework, but without rendered output.
+It is roughly analagous to a more-specific implementation of the controller and view of the MVC pattern, but without rendered output.

 Each view has a type, for example ``markdown`` or ``image`` (or ``table``, ``row``, ``cell``, or whatever).
 The type is responsible for creating a view